kisurizzz/alx-pre_course/0x01-git/README.md

-this is my readme ahaha
+this is my readme updated